materialsvirtuallab/nano106/README.md

 To begin, go to this [link](http://nbviewer.ipython.org/github/materialsvirtuallab/nano106/tree/master/lectures/) which points to the root lectures directory.

-## Acknowledgemnents
+## Acknowledgements

-Nano106 uses the following textbooks and much of the code and material contain therein is based on concepts in these books.
+Nano106 uses the following textbooks and much of the code and material contained therein is based on concepts in these books.
 They are highly recommended for students of crystallography, symmetry and its implications for material properties.